Select Page

 ---

-In observance of scheduled holidays, the Country Doctor Museum will be closed March 29 and 30, May 25 and July 4.
+In observance of scheduled holidays, the Country Doctor Museum will be closed November 28-30 and December 23 - January 1.

 We hope to see you soon!